emmahone/LVM-Operator-overview/README.md

 Overall, the LVMS operator is a powerful tool for managing storage resources in an Openshift cluster, providing automation, scalability, and flexibility to meet the needs of modern containerized applications.

 # Limitations of the LVM Operator
+- **Currently, it is not possible to upgrade from OpenShift Data Foundation Logical Volume Manager Operator 4.11 to LVM Storage 4.12 on single-node OpenShift clusters.** See: [1](https://docs.openshift.com/container-platform/4.12/storage/persistent_storage/persistent_storage_local/persistent-storage-using-lvms.html#lvms-upgrading-lvms-on-sno_logical-volume-manager-storage)
 - The LVMS is only supported in single node Openshift clusters deployed by Red Hat Advanced Cluster Management (RHACM).
 - You can only create a single instance of the LVMCluster custom resource (CR) on an OpenShift Container Platform cluster.
 - You can make only a single deviceClass entry in the LVMCluster CR.